brickbots/PiFinder/docs/source/quick_start.rst

 Setting Focus & First Solve
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you see stars populating the sky, turn on your PiFinder and aim your scope at one of the brightest best stars you can see.
 Make sure your lens cap is off, and immediately PiFinder will get to work solving what it sees.... but what it sees might be fuzzy so you'll need to adjust the focus on the lense.
-Start by turning it all the way in the 'Far' direction and turning it 1/4 turn back.
+Start by turning it all the way in the 'Far' direction and turning it 1/2 to one full turn back.
 You should see one or more bloated, unfocused stars as seen below.
 Turn the focus ring until the star tightens up and looks like the image to the right.
 Focus is not critical, it just needs to be close.
 If the sky is dark enough and you've got focus correct, you should see the camera icon appear in the top right and the current constellation will be shown in the title bar.
-Congratulations Plate Solving is complete, and the PiFinder knows where it is pointin!
+Congratulations Plate Solving is complete, and the PiFinder knows where it is pointing!

 .. list-table::